revgizmo/engager/scripts/real_world_testing/real_world_test_plan.md

-# Real-World Testing Plan for zoomstudentengagement
+# Real-World Testing Plan for engager

 ## Overview
-This document outlines the comprehensive testing plan for validating the zoomstudentengagement package with real confidential data in a production-like environment.
+This document outlines the comprehensive testing plan for validating the engager package with real confidential data in a production-like environment.

 ## Testing Environment Requirements